 Compaction of Sediments.

 The normal sedimentation process involves the deposition of layers of various rock particles.
 As these layers continue to build depth and increase the overburden (total rock) pressure, the underlying sediments are forced downward under the weight of surface deposition.
-The overburden pressure in this case is defined as the total of the rock matrix pressure and the formation fluid pressure.
-Under normal drilling conditions, the formation fluid pressure is the main concern, due to its ability to cause fluid flow into the wellbore under certain geological conditions and the general inability of the rock matrix to move into the wellbore because of its semi-rigid structure.
+The overburden pressure in this case, is defined as the total of the rock matrix pressure and the formation fluid pressure.
+Under normal drilling conditions, the formation fluid pressure is the primary concern due to its ability to cause fluid flow into the wellbore under certain geological conditions and the general inability of the rock matrix to move into the wellbore because of its semi-rigid structure.

-Rock matrix strength can increase with an increase in grain-to-grain contact of the individual rock particles.
+Rock matrix strength can increase with increased grain-to-grain contact of the individual rock particles.
 This implies that the resultant porosity must decrease with depth under normal sedimentary conditions.
 This relationship can be seen in Figs. 3 and 4.
 If the normal porosity compaction process is prohibited by not letting the fluids in the pore spaces escape, the rock matrix cannot increase its grain-to-grain contact or its overburden support capabilities.

 Since the total overburden load continues to increase with sedimentation and the rock matrix can no longer carry its burden, the fluids in the pores of the rock must begin to support part of the overburden, resulting in higher-than-normal fluid pressures (Fig. 4).
 The depth at which the abnormally high porosities are encountered is usually assumed to be the initial depth at which abnormal pore pressures are encountered.

 The Sealing Mechanism